-On January 31, 2014, the Company filed a shelf Registration Statement on Form S-3 (the 2014 Shelf Registration Statement) with the SEC to sell up to \$100 million of common stock.
-The 2014 shelf Registration Statement has not yet been declared effective.
-See Note 15.

-While there can be no assurance, based on available information, the Company currently believes that it has sufficient resources to support its planned operations through at least the end of 2014.
-The Company will require additional capital to support its planned operations in periods after the end of 2014.
+On January 31, 2014, the Company filed a Shelf Registration Statement on Form S-3 (the 2014 Shelf Registration Statement) with the U.S. Securities and Exchange Commission (SEC) to sell up to \$100 million of common stock.
+This registration statement (file No. 333-193699) was declared effective by the SEC on March 19, 2014.
+On April 3, 2014, the Company sold 13,023,750 shares of its common stock in an underwritten public offering under the 2014 Shelf Registration Statement, raising net proceeds of approximately \$26.7 million.
+Subsequent to year end, on February 4, 2015, the Company sold 11,500,000 shares of its common stock in an underwritten public offering under the 2014 Shelf Registration Statement, raising net proceeds of approximately \$34.7 million.
+(See Note 11).
+While there can be no assurance, based on currently available information, the Company estimates that it currently has sufficient working capital to support its operations through the end of 2016.
+The Company will require additional capital to support its operations in periods after 2016.

-The Company may raise in the future required funds through public or private equity offerings, debt financings, corporate collaborations, governmental research grants or other means.
+The Company may raise required funds in the future through public or private equity offerings, debt financings, corporate collaborations, governmental research grants or other means.
 The Company may also seek to raise new capital to fund additional product development efforts, even if it has sufficient funds for its planned operations.
 Any sale by the Company of additional equity or convertible debt securities could result in dilution to the Company's current stockholders.
-There can be no assurance that any required additional funding will be available to the Company at all or available on terms acceptable to the Company.
-Further, to the extent that the Company raises funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company's technologies or grant sublicenses on terms that are not favorable to the Company.
+There can be no assurance that any such required additional funding will be available to the Company at all or available on terms acceptable to the Company.
+Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company 's drug candidates or grant sublicenses on terms that are not favorable to the Company.
 If the Company is not able to secure additional funding when needed, the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.